datquocnguyen/LFTM/README.md

 This section is to describe the usage of the implementations  in command line or terminal, employing the pre-compiled `LFTM.jar` file.
 Here, we supposed that Java 1.7+ is set to run in command line or terminal (e.g. adding Java to the environment variable `path` in Windows OS).

 Users can find the pre-compiled `LFTM.jar` file and source codes in the `jar` and `src` folders, respectively.
 The users can recompile the source codes, simply running `ant` (also supposed that `ant` is already installed).
-In addition, uses can find input examples in the `test` folder.
+In addition, users can find input examples in the `test` folder.

 #### Input corpus format

-Similar to the `corpus.txt` file in the `test` folder, each line in the input corpus represents a document (i.e. a sequence words/tokens separated by white space characters).
-The users should preprocess the input corpus before training the topic models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times in the input corpus.
+Similar to the `corpus.txt` file in the `test` folder, each line in the input topic-modeling corpus represents a document (i.e. a sequence words/tokens separated by white space characters).
+The users should preprocess the input topic-modeling corpus before training the topic models, for example: down-casing, removing non-alphabetic characters and stop-words, removing words shorter than 3 characters and words appearing less than a certain times in the input topic-modeling corpus.

-<b>Note:</b> the users have to remove words/terms which are not found the word vector list.

 #### Input vector format